geomstats/challenge-iclr-2021/README.md

 ## Results

 The paper summarizing the results and findings of the challenge is out!
-You can find it [here on the webpage of the challenge](https://gt-rl.github.io/challenge.html).
+You can find it [here](https://arxiv.org/pdf/2108.09810v2.pdf).

 All submissions to the challenge were of very high quality.
 We warmly congratulate all of the participants!
 We encourage the interested readers to take a look at the participants' submissions in the different folders of this repository.